 For inquiries please email Ian August, [email protected]

-Please note, teaching online during the Spring 2020 semester due to COVID will not be considered as prior online teaching experience.
+Please note, teaching online during the Spring 2020 semester due to COVID will not be considered as prior asynchronous online teaching experience.

 Advanced Online Teaching Strategies (AOTS) is an OPTIONAL three-week online course covering topics and materials that build upon the teaching techniques covered in the Online Teaching Essentials course.
 AOTS addresses critical areas of online teaching including engagement and interaction, active learning, and authentic assessment.